 So it was that twenty-seven women matriculated in Michaelmas 1974 at the same time as four other colleges: in Brasenose they were allocated to staircases 12 and 16.
 This included an undergraduate of colour Raksha Shah and two mature students, Sheila Mahon and Nina Goodchild.
 Six women graduates were recorded in the following academic year 1975-6 after a further decision had been made to admit them.
 John Habbakuk the Principal of Jesus College rightly predicted that in ten years’ time no one would give these changes a second thought and so it proved.

 However the depth of hostility, suspicion and fear at this time can be seen at Princeton where Gardner Patterson (who headed a committee looking at co education there) asked heads of administrative offices about the likely effect on their operations of enrolment of women and Arthur Horton, the Director of Development, replied that “we will run headlong into a huge problem (as any coed place will confirm) that if surnames are changed (ie when alumna Joyce Jones becomes Mrs John Smith).
 This is a problem and would require more indexes and cross references and if course just plain more of everything in the record keeping world.
-Plus a lot of confusion” (cited in Nancy Melkiel Keep the Damned Women Out, The Struggle for Co-Education Princeton p111).
+Plus a lot of confusion” (cited in Nancy Weiss Malkiel Keep the Damned Women Out, The Struggle for Co-Education Princeton p111).
 Apparently that did not prove an insurmountable problem at Brasenose or probably anywhere else.

-E N Willmer a Professor of Histology at Clare College said that admitting women would contravene the “fundamental physiological fact” that “woman is attractive to man and man to woman…The proximity of women is inevitably a distraction to men and as such is likely to interfere with their sustained study and mental effort” (Melkiel p517).
+E N Willmer a Professor of Histology at Clare College said that admitting women would contravene the “fundamental physiological fact” that “woman is attractive to man and man to woman…The proximity of women is inevitably a distraction to men and as such is likely to interfere with their sustained study and mental effort” (Weiss Malkiel p517).
 That may have been more of an issue!
 There was a lot of straightforward misogyny not least the US College “Leader” who wrote what became the ignominious title of Nancy’s book “Keep the Damn Women out”.

 The move to becoming co-educational contributed to Brasenose developing the capacity to offer undergraduates accommodation in all years of study.
 Prior to the 1970s, it was normal for students to ‘live out’ for at least a year of their degree and sometimes more.
 Within a few decades, for the first time in its history the great majority of students were able to spend all of their time living alongside Brasenose students on either Main Site or the Frewin annexe.
 This in itself constituted a profound change and Brasenose was in the vanguard of this shift partly because it had taken a lead in 1974 to admit women alongside men.